xrnl/aginun/README.md

 3. [Request the development API key](https://github.com/xrnl/aginun/blob/master/SUPPORT.md).
 4. Once you have the API key, store it in a file named `.env.local` as follows: `VUE_APP_API_KEY=<API_KEY>`, where `<API_KEY>` is the value of the API key.

+If you wish edit the code of this application, we recommend using [this setup](https://github.com/xrnl/aginun/wiki/Recommended-setup).

 ## Run

 Once you have installed tha application, you can run it with the command `npm run serve`.
 When the application is running, you can access it at [localhost:8080](http://localhost:8080).